 Club Factory Registers 700% Growth (YoY) During Diwali Shopping Festival

-• West Bengal, Bihar, and Telangana List Highest Growth • Fashion & Lifestyle products and Mobile phone accessories most Popular Categories

-NEW DELHI, Nov.
-7, 2019,/PRNewswire/ -- Leading e-commerce platform Club Factory has registered over 700% growth (in terms of order volume) this Diwali as compared to last year.
-The platform saw the highest growth in West Bengal, Bihar, and Telangana with its mobile phone accessories, fashion and lifestyle products emerging as the most sought-after product categories.
+Leading e-commerce platform Club Factory has registered over 700% growth (in terms of order volume) this Diwali as compared to last year.
+The platform saw the highest growth in West Bengal, Bihar and Telangana with its mobile phone accessories, fashion and lifestyle products emerging as the most sought-after product categories.
 Small and Medium Enterprise sellers continue to drive growth for Club Factory, constituting over 70% of the total seller base.
 More than 100 local sellers achieved a record of 15,000+ orders per day during the Club Diwali Sale.

 The Diwali Sale has further boosted Club Factory's growth in India, which was the world's most installed shopping app on Google Play Store in the month of September 2019, according to Sensor Tower's Store Intelligence platform.
 Club Factory has also surpassed Snapdeal to become the 3rd largest shopping app (in terms of MAUs) in India since June 2019 after retaining the #1 rank in Google Play Shopping App category (according to data analytics platform App Annie).

 Club Factory is the only e-commerce player in India that does not charge any commission fee from sellers, providing a fair marketplace where both the sellers and buyers are benefitted.
 The majority of the sellers are from the states of Delhi and Gujarat.
-This Diwali, sellers from Delhi and Surat clocked in the highest sales in the categories of 'Men's T-Shirt' and 'Women's Ethnic Wears' respectively.
+This Diwali, sellers from Delhi and Surat clocked in highest sales in the categories of 'Men's T Shirt' and 'Women's Ethnic Wears' respectively.

 Club Factory is also making significant investments in infrastructure and technology to create a thriving ecosystem for sellers and Indian SMEs.
 The company has 3 warehouses to meet the demand for quick product delivery and has opened a new warehouse in Mumbai.
 Club Factory has also partnered with some local top-tier logistics players for fulfillment and last-mile logistics space and to provide a faster delivery in India.
 The platform will soon expand its range of products to deliver more offerings across different categories.